JuLieAlgebra/astronomy_data_analysis/README.md

 - There is subjectiveness in the classification
 - The features trained on are not the features used to classify the dataset (done by human eye).
 - Features trained on will be influenced by redshift (how far away a galaxy is), but the visual classification will not be.
 There is going to be a limit to classifying galaxies by color and the other features used.
-- TODO add references to the other papers using these features.
+- TODO add references to the other papers using these color and shape-based features for the curious.

 Misc TODO:
 - clean up examples.ipynb